Whether you’re interested in Japanese film or international animation in the past 30 years, Studio Ghibli is a name you’ll hear over and over again.

 That changes now.

-Your Miyazaki journey starts here
+Your Studio Ghibli journey starts here

 - Studio Ghibli Secrets a.k.a.
 The three common threads in all Miyazaki films — Whether you’ve seen all of Miyazaki’s films a thousand times or whether you’re just now getting acquainted with him, this is the perfect place to start.
 In this guide, I run through the entire life work of the man, going into where he comes from, what formed his journey as a director, and what values he imbued in his films.
 I also give pointers to almost all of his films, from Nausicaä, Castle in the Sky and Totoro through Spirited Away and Howl’s Moving Castle to The Wind Rises.
 All this helps to help place Miyazaki films in their proper context, as well as to give you new aspects through which to look at his work.